-13. How has the federal budget spending changed since enactment of the BCA?
+13. How has federal spending changed since enactment of the BCA?

-Figure 1 shows federal budget outcomes in inflation-adjusted dollars from FY1991 through FY2027, the final year that the caps on discretionary budget authority established by the BCA are in effect.
 Budget deficits declined for much of the 1990s due to decreased spending, rising revenues, and an improved economy.
 The federal budget recorded surpluses from FY1998 through FY2001.
 Prior to that, the last budget surplus occurred in FY1969.
 Budget deficits returned starting in FY2002 and slowly increased over the next several years due to reduced revenues and increased spending.
 Net deficits peaked during the Great Recession from FY2009 to FY2011, as negative and low economic growth coupled with increased spending commitments provided for by the American Recovery and Reinvestment Act (P.L.
-111-5) contributed to deficits averaging \$1,492 billion in those years.
+111-5) contributed to real deficits averaging 9.0% of gross domestic product (GDP) in those years.